Chase Jarvis Chase Jarvis

 Well – access (and sausage) you will get this Friday January 17th if you tune into this SPECIAL EPISODE of www.chasejarvis.com/live between 9:30am – 1pm Seattle time (12:30 – 4pm NYC, 17:30 – 21:00 London) for a special “renegade” REMOTE edition of chasejarvisLIVE.
 What the hell?
 Exactly.
 While the “normal” #cjLIVE shows are broadcast live from my studios in Seattle with a guest and a crowd and some ideas (and occasionally some bourbon) this Friday’s episode is anything but that… In fact I’ll be sharing an exclusive peek into a fine art project I’m working on…in progress…

-Indeed, YOU are invited drop in for a glimpse of a collaboration between yours truly and my dear friend (and brilliant Seattle-based glass artist) J.P.
+Indeed, YOU are invited to drop in for a glimpse of a collaboration between yours truly and my dear friend, the brilliant Seattle-based glass artist J.P.
 Canlis.
-JP’s work is collected worldwide (including the likes of the Crowned Prince of Abu Dhabi).
-We will be at work and coming to you LIVE and in the heat of it (literally) from the molten hot magma hot shop at the Museum of Glass, the world’s premier glass museum and one of the world’s top glass art facilities in the world.
+His work is collected worldwide, including by the Crowned Prince of Abu Dhabi.
+During a break at the Museum of Glass, J.P. shared how he crowdfunded a recent project through a low stake casino site, engaging fans with small contributions.
+We’ll be at work, coming to you LIVE from the molten hot shop at the world’s premier glass museum, one of the top glass art facilities globally.

 What you will see will NOT be a staged demo of any sort.
 Instead you’ll be dipping your toe midstream into an authentic artistic collaboration between yours truly and JP Canlis that we’ve been working on for the past couple weeks as a part of JP’s artist-in-residency at the museum.
 We’ll be engaged in a real-time, never before attempted (for all we can tell) creative process mixing my photography with JP’s molten glass.
 Yes, we don’t know what will happen.
 Since we’ll be in the hotshop – which is NOT my normal habitat – I will be primarily hosting the ramshackle affair WHILE I’M WORKING and taking your questions via twitter and Facebook in realtime during the process.